Cathy says: “ I can wholeheartedly say that yoga changed my life.

 After several years of a dedicated yoga practice, I am fitter, healthier, happier and generally in far better shape than I have been for years.
 It inspired me so much that I decided to take a yoga teacher training course so that I could share my joy with others.

-I incorporate elements of yoga into my cognitive behavioral coaching and business practices, and elements of cognitive psychology from those practices enter my yoga.
-Everything is linked!
-I believe I have found a marvelous formula for living a happy, healthy and joyful life despite any stresses or strains life may throw our way.”
+I continued to study, and now hold a Master’s level Yoga Therapy Diploma and am recognised as a senior yoga teacher.
+I believe I have found a marvellous formula for living a happy, healthy and joyful life despite any stresses or strains life may throw our way.”

 Where I started